cs4241-22a/a3-persistence/README.md

 https://allyourstuff-zibol.ondigitalocean.app/

-A simple, responsive, and accessible web application for collectors to manage their collections, built with node.js and mongoDB.
+A simple, responsive, and accessible web application for collectors to manage their collections, built with node.js, mongoDB, and pico.css.

 Steps to use:
  1) Register an account, or log in to your account